ducksouplab/mozza/tutorials/Use_mozza_in_local.md

-# Use Mozza in Local using Docker
+# Use Mozza in Local and offline using Docker

 This is a tutorial to run you through the steps to use Mozza with python.